A Guide to San Miguel de Allende; An Artist’s Paradise

 El Jardin & Parroquia de San Miguel Arcángel

 El Jardin is the living beating heart of the city.
 This is where you will learn about San Miguel through ceremonial marriage parades led by a large puppet bride and groom, listen to the mariachi band swoon or simply watch the young Mexican couples make out on a bench.
-Buy some elote, heldo, or a floral crown and soak it all up.
+Buy some elote, helado, or a floral crown and soak it all up.

 Take a Walk

 The city is exquisite!
 Take the time to walk around and check out the best shops and cafes or to simply stare at the colored walls enveloped in flowers.
-When walking make sure to peak inside all of the open doors to find hidden shops and leafy camouflaged courtyards.
-Be sure to wear some comfortable shoes to prevent twisted ankles on the all cobblestone streets.
-Unless of course you are an expert in heels, which seems to be a genetic trait for most Mexican women.
+When walking make sure to peek inside all of the open doors to find hidden shops and leafy camouflaged courtyards.
+Be sure to wear some comfortable shoes to prevent twisted ankles on all cobblestone streets.
+Unless of course, you are an expert in heels, which seems to be a genetic trait for most Mexican women.